'Mank' And The Impertinence For The Golden Age of Hollywood

-December has arrived, and you know what that means...Oscar Season!!
-With 2020’s presence in the world, many streaming services more than ever have been preparing for competition.
-Streaming services like Disney+, HBO Max, Apple TV, Hulu, Prime Video, and of course Netflix have all had quite the year for movies and acclaim.
+December has arrived, and you know what that means...Oscar Season!
+With 2020’s presence in the world, many streaming services now more than ever have been preparing for competition.
+Disney+, HBO Max, Apple TV, Hulu, Prime Video, and of course Netflix have all had quite the year for movies and acclaim.

 Since this year has turned out to be what it is, studios have either been delaying their features or just sending them off to streaming.
 Many famous filmmakers; like Martin Scorsese, Alfonso Cuarón, Noah Baumbach, and even David Fincher have switched over to streaming.

-Instead of sticking to his boundaries, Fincher has decided to stick his nose into the Golden Age of Hollywood with his latest feature from Netflix “Mank”; a biography about Herman J. Mankiewicz, (writer of Citizen Kane) which depicts his life back and forth from when he wrote the screenplay to Citizen Kane (Which he argued credit for) to the time he met William Randolph Hearst, while working at MGM.
+Instead of sticking to his boundaries, Fincher has decided to stick his nose into the Golden Age of Hollywood with his latest feature from Netflix, titled 'Mank'; a biography about Herman J. Mankiewicz, (writer of Citizen Kane) which depicts his life back and forth from when he wrote the screenplay to Citizen Kane (Which he argued credit for) to the time he met William Randolph Hearst, while working at MGM.